chung-leong/react-seq/doc/useSequential.md

 Use `linearize` if you have code that needs to deal with nested async generators and you want the same error propagation behavior.

+The generator function's return value is currently not used.
+You will get a warning during development if you return anything other than `undefined`.

 ## Examples